 During mosquito season, the public is encouraged to do its part to reduce mosquito-producing habitat by cleaning clogged rain gutters, keeping fresh water in birdbaths, draining abandoned swimming pools and emptying standing water from such containers as scrap tires, cans, flower pot liners, unused water cisterns, upright wheelbarrows, uncovered trash cans, depressions in tarps covering boats or other objects stored outside.

 To request local mosquito control, call Mosquito Control’s field offices:

 · Glasgow Office, 302-836-2555, serving New Castle County and the northern half of Kent County, including Dover.

 · Milford Office, 302-422-1512, serving the southern half of Kent County south of Dover and all of Sussex County.

 For more information about Delaware’s Mosquito Control program, call the Dover office at 302-739-9917.

-The Delaware Mosquito Control Section provides statewide services to about 920,000 residents and more than 2 million visitors annually to maintain quality-of-life and protect public health by reducing the possibility of mosquito-borne illnesses such as West Nile virus or eastern equine encephalitis.
+DNREC’s Delaware Mosquito Control Section provides statewide services to about 926,000 Delaware residents and 7.5 million visitors annually to maintain quality-of-life and protect public health by reducing the possibility of mosquito-borne illnesses such as West Nile virus or eastern equine encephalitis, along with a new concern for chikungunya.
 Throughout the warmer months, Mosquito Control monitors and treats mosquito populations that emerge from wetland areas found throughout the state, including ditches, stormwater ponds, wet woodlands and coastal salt marshes.
-The Section also works year-round on water and marsh management projects designed to reduce mosquito populations, and provides the public with information on dealing with mosquitoes, from reducing backyard breeding to avoiding mosquito bites.
+The Section also works year-round on water and marsh management projects designed to reduce mosquito populations, and provides the public with information on dealing with mosquitoes, from reducing backyard mosquito production to avoiding mosquito bites.